Hes-Siemelink/instacli/README.md

 ## Subcommand support

-Easily povide subcommand support by organizing your cli files in directories.
+Easily provide subcommand support by organizing your cli files in directories.

 For example, to run the greeting example from the [samples](samples) directory, you can write